INDUSTRY

 Common functions such as login, printer configuration and main menu navigation were created to form a template scripts.

-Debugging is not possible for .NET scripts within LoadRunner, this had the potential to slow down script development.
-The template script included a ‘debug’ flag that when set, would run a visible browser, rather than in headless mode, log additional exception information (the action causing the exception and the last successful action) and terminate execution leaving the browser session open.
+Debugging is not possible for .NET scripts within LoadRunner, as this had the potential to slow down script development.
+The template script included a ‘debug’ flag that when set, would run a visible browser rather than in headless mode (that we would use to run the tests), log additional exception information (the action causing the exception and the last successful action) and terminate execution leaving the browser session open.

 RESULTS

 During a period of a month or so of test execution, slow performance was observed around Inbound processes, particularly Receiving, Sorting & Put Away.
-The system was capturing and reporting 400 and 500 errors when medium load levels were applied.
+The system was capturing and reporting HTTP 400 and 500 Errors when medium load levels were applied.

 Further analysis revealed five individual endpoints that exhibited long response times whilst the performance tests were executing.